 Although Hollywood currently exhibits no interest in making black films for black audiences, a thriving independent Black Cinema persists beneath the mainstream radar.
 In newer black music, the Jerkin’ scene appeared around 2009, suggesting more cultural integration with black and mainstream culture, with fashions obviously drawn from the rave and skater scenes.

-In conclusion, although I sometimes feel like Black History Month has been co-opted by corporations like Coke and McDonald’s or reduced merely to an academic exercise, it goes without saying that history is being written constantly and that the future of black history is no different.
+In conclusion, although it often seems like Black History Month has been fully co-opted by corporations like Coke and McDonald’s or reduced merely to an academic exercise, it goes without saying that history is being written constantly and that the future of black history is no different.
 There are ongoing, healthy debates about the importance and significance of Black History Month.
 Los Angeles and America still struggle with racial and class inequalities and tension, but I’m no pessimist.
 Believe it or not, to me it seems like we’re mostly moving down the right path – celebrating our differences and erasing the imagined ones.
 Only time will tell.
 Happy Black History Month!